wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Mostly at night, yes.
 Which is odd, now that I think about it.
 Most city work happens during regular hours."

 They stood in the pendulum chamber as the afternoon light faded toward evening, listening to the clockwork and feeling the subtle wrongness in its rhythm.
-Ivy could sense the competing patterns more clearly now—the clock trying to maintain its steady beat, and something below pulling it toward a different timing entirely.
+Ivy could sense the competing patterns more clearly now: the clock trying to maintain its steady beat, and something below pulling it toward a different timing entirely.

 "The bell test," she said suddenly.
 "Could we hear it chime the hour?
 I want to know if the flat tone is related to the pendulum problem."

 Carrow checked his pocket watch.
 "Six o'clock in about ten minutes.
 We can wait."

 As they waited, Ivy found herself studying the clock chamber more carefully.
-The workmanship was extraordinary—gear teeth cut with mathematical precision, bearing surfaces polished to mirror finishes, adjustment mechanisms that allowed for incredibly fine tuning.
+The workmanship was extraordinary: gear teeth cut with mathematical precision, bearing surfaces polished to mirror finishes, adjustment mechanisms that allowed for incredibly fine tuning.
 It was the kind of engineering that represented decades of accumulated knowledge and craftsmanship.

 But there were also signs of more recent work.
 Fresh scratches on some of the adjustment screws, oil that looked newer than the rest, and what might have been chalk marks on the floor near the base of the pendulum housing.